amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ## Installation

-Add the following, to the top of your Wordpress `function.php` file.
+Add the following, to the top of your Wordpress `function.php` file, and paste `sailor.min.js` to you theme's root directory.

 ```
 add_action( 'admin_enqueue_scripts', 'sailor', PHP_INT_MIN );